 If victims of abuse seem to behave in an unusual or inconsistent way, it is not because they are “crazy.”
 It is because the abuse they have suffered has caused temporary destabilizing effects on their behaviour.
 This instability will disappear when they have safety, freedom, and appropriate care.

 How can we help stabilize a person who has experienced abuse?
 Psychotherapy can help.
 But good social support is needed—consistent, stable, genuine love and care from others.
 Most importantly, it requires the victim’s hard work, perseverance, and kindness!
 The person needs to put a lot of effort into jumping over the life’s hurdles himself or herself!

-After 18 years of being locked in an isolated tower, living in an abusive home environment, and being abused, how can Rapunzel remain kind?
+After 18 years of being locked in an isolated tower, living in a harmful home environment, and being abused, how can Rapunzel remain kind?

 How is that possible?